 Can I petition for a compromise more than once?

 Yes.
 If you have previously petitioned for a compromise and that offer was not accepted, you may petition us at a later date.
-We are unlikely to view a second compromise offer more favorably than the first unless your financial condition has worsened, or you are increasing the amount of your offer.
+However, we are unlikely to view a second compromise offer more favorably than the first unless your financial condition has worsened, or you are increasing the amount of your offer.

 If I am forced to pay the full amount of my tax liability, I may have to change my life style.
 Is that fair?